anwithashetty26/pinThreads/README.md

-# Pinthreads
+# pinThreads

-Pinthreads is a Reddit × Pinterest inspired social discovery platform built with React.
+pinThreads is a Reddit × Pinterest inspired social discovery platform built with React.

 ## Features